 The action plan on digital learning

-The European Commission has also adopted a Communication on strengthening European identity through education and culture.
+The European Commission has also adopted in 2017 a Communication on strengthening European identity through education and culture.
 This Communication was the Commission's contribution to the leaders' meeting on education and culture at the Gothenburg summit.
+Some actions have to be adopted by 2025.

 Funding Research and Innovation for Digital Learning

-The European Commission funds many activities on research and innovation for digital learning under several programmes, including Horizon 2020, the seventh Framework Programme (FP7) and the Competitiveness and Innovation Framework Programme (CIP).
+The European Commission funds many activities on research and innovation for digital learning under several programmes, including Horizon Europe and Digital Europea Programme, as also the precedent programmes Horizon 2020, the seventh Framework Programme (FP7) and the Competitiveness and Innovation Framework Programme (CIP).

 The following areas were covered under Horizon 2020: